Marti Wojcik, Kindergarten Teacher

 My life’s aim is to love and serve the Lord with all that I am and by faith learn and choose to love others as I have been loved by Him.
 I am grateful to be grafted into this part of His Body and look forward to seeing all He will do in, through, and for us!

-Rev. Brandon M. Spriggs, 6th Grade Teacher
+Rev. Brandon M. Spriggs, Secondary Principal

 Rev. Spriggs has worked in the field of education for the past 11 years.
 He started as a Before/After Care Coordinator.
 Later, he became a high school music teacher and special education assistant.
 Prior to working with Joshua Christian Academy, he taught kindergarten in West Des Moines.

-Alice Boyd, Science and Social Studies
+Alice Boyd, Science and Social Studies Teacher

 Alice Boyd is the Science and Social Studies Coordinator at JCA.
 She is a seasoned teacher, recently retired from 38 years in the Des Moines Public Schools.
 She spent her career at Cattell teaching 1st, 2nd, 4th and 5th grades.
 Mrs. Boyd graduated from East High and received her Bachelor of Science and Education Degree from Drake University.